Cover image

 # Types of hotends

-I know there are lots of slicers out there these days, but the default proprietrary slicer - Bambulab Studio - turned out to be quite good.
+I know there are lots of slicers out there these days, but the default proprietrary slicer - Bambulab Studio - turned out to be quite good for this type of printers.

 # Printing a model